glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ### Localization

-Repository entries and outfit bricks point to localized lines, in the files as `LINE` files.
+Repository entries and outfit bricks point to localized lines, `LINE` files.
 These files don't actually contain the text itself but reference entries in `LOCR` files which for Hitman 3 are localized text lists with entries in English, French, Italian, German, Spanish, Russian, Chinese, Traditional Chinese and Japanese.

 ### Blobs

-Blobs is cached offline content, this includes a lot of things but most important for us is inventory images for outfits.
+Blobs are online resources cached to disk, for playing offline.
+This includes a lot of things but most important for us is inventory images for outfits.

 ### Outfit bricks